chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_installation.md

 ## R

-From an R session, first install `tiledb` from R-Universe, the latest release in CRAN version is not yet available.
+From an R session, first install `tiledb` from R-Universe, the latest release in CRAN is not yet available.

 ```r
 install.packages("tiledb", repos = "https://tiledb-inc.r-universe.dev")